rbisdorff/Digraph3/docSphinx/html/_sources/techDoc.rst.txt

      ../Digraph3$ make pTests

-runs the nose test suite in multiple processing mode when the GNU `parallel <https://www.gnu.org/software/parallel/>`_ shell tool is installed and multiple cores are detected.
+runs the pytest suite in multiple processing mode when the GNU `parallel <https://www.gnu.org/software/parallel/>`_ shell tool is installed and multiple cores are detected.

 **Dependencies**